ZheZhangEcon/zhezhang-econ.github.io/index.md

 ## Updates

-- In July, 2022, my joint work with Yumeng Ao, Chao Yang, et al., titled ["Cost-effectiveness of medical migration for chronic kidney disease: A national study in China"](https://bmchealthservres.biomedcentral.com/articles/10.1186/s12913-022-08266-x), is published at ***BMC Health Service Research***.
+- In March, 2023, my joint work with Yajie Wang and Zhenjie Jin, titled "The consequences of health shocks on households: Evidence from China" is accepted by ***China Rconomic Review***.